fabianmoss/website/content/slides/20231117_EPFL_DH_Alumni/index.md

 {{% speaker_note %}}

+- don't put all your money on one horse
 - there are DH jobs but not too many
 - academia is full, look elsewhere
+- life means change, pace may be fast

 {{% /speaker_note %}}